 The build quality of these headphones is fairly good.
 They feel a little cheap and plasticky, and prone to wear in certain areas, but this is nothing to be concerned about.
 Unfortunately, the notches on the headband don't offer much feedback when adjusting.

 Note: After a few months of light use, the padding fabric of our unit has deteriorated and partially torn.

 The Bose QuietComfort 25 are decently stable headphones.
 They stay in place during casual listening sessions and have a detachable audio cable that won't pull the headphones off your head if it gets hooked on something.
 However, these headphones do not apply enough pressure around the ears and will slip off while running or doing high-intensity physical exercises.
 Shaking your head from side to side will make the ear cups sway because of the lack of tension, which is slightly disappointing.

-The QC25 use two AAA batteries to deliver 32.8 hours of continuous play time.
-This makes them good headphones to use on long flights or road trips as you won't need to change the batteries as throughout the day.
+Update 29/05/2019: We've updated the review since we incorrectly listed that the headphones use two AAA batteries while they only use one.The Bose QC25 use one AAA battery to deliver 32.8 hours of continuous play time.
+This makes them good headphones to use on long flights or road trips as you won't need to change the battery as throughout the day.
 Luckily, they can be used without the battery, but lose a bit of audio quality when the battery is dead.
-They also don't have any battery saving features like an auto-off timer.
+They also don't have any battery-saving features like an auto-off timer.

 The Bose QC25 have no compatible app on mobile phones or PC.

 The Bose QC 25 have a 1/8 TRRS analog audio cable that does not have microphone compatibility with consoles.